Real Estate Services for Our Sellers in Downtown Phoenix, Historic Central Phoenix and Metro-Phoenix

 MORE NEGOTIATIONS WHILE SELLING YOUR HOME

 One of my biggest pet peeves is dealing with those buyers who intentionally use a home inspection as an opportunity to re-negotiate the transaction.
-Don’t get me wrong there are plenty of times when a Buyer is justified in asking a Seller to make repairs for unsatisfactory conditions to major systems like the electrical, plumbing, roof and foundation.
+Don’t get me wrong there are plenty of times when a Buyer is justified in asking a Seller to make repairs for unsatisfactory conditions.
+This mostly applies to major systems like the electrical, plumbing, roof or foundation.

 WHAT YOU, THE SELLER, COULD ENCOUNTER WHEN SELLING

-A Buyer who is under the false pretense that a home inspection is for the purpose of creating a long punch list that will be remedied by the Seller is setting themselves up for a contentious sale.
-This can be upsetting to the Seller but I will make sure that this process is fair and ethical and that the inspection is not the Buyers opportunity to change the agreed upon contract terms.
+Some Buyer’s are under the false pretense that a home inspection is for the purpose of creating a long punch list that will be remedied by the Seller.
+They are potentially setting themselves up for a contentious sale.
+This can be upsetting to the Seller.
+So, I will make sure that this process is fair and ethical.
+Not letting the Buyer’s inspection be an opportunity to change the agreed upon contract terms is an art.

 Rest assured, I will not let a Buyer’s party take advantage of you during the Buyer’s Inspection Notice and Seller’s Response.

-OTHER WAYS I HELP YOU SELL YOUR HOME IN PHOENIX, AZ
+OTHER WAYS I HELP YOU SELL YOUR HISTORIC HOME IN PHOENIX, AZ

 There is a wide variety of additional ways I help make my clients life easier.
-For example, if your home is vacant or becomes vacant at any point during the listing and through the sale, I will constantly check on it to make sure all is well no matter where the home is which hopefully gives you a peace of mind.
+For example, if your home is vacant or becomes vacant during the listing and through the sale, I will constantly check on it.
+Making sure all is well no matter where the home is, will give you a peace of mind.

-Probably most importantly, the representation you will get from me is top notch.
-The relations I have with other agents is superb as I build positive rapports with other agents and people in general.
-I am an excellent, hard core, top-notch negotiator and will guide you through the transaction and strategy from beginning to end.
+Probably most importantly, when Selling Historic Phoenix homes, is the representation you will get from me is top notch.
+The relations I have with other agents is superb.
+Building positive rapports with other agents and people in general is critical.
+I’m an excellent, hard core, top-notch negotiator and will guide you through the transaction and strategy from beginning to end.
 I don’t just list and walk away.